dannysdomainoriginal/my-quiz-app/md/doc.md

 ### Do now
 - [ ] Create pages functionality
+- [ ] Work on the checkmark, failmark in test review page
 - [ ] Add aos for main container on all pages
 - [ ] Send time left to backend to get time spent
 - [ ] Add dark mode